prayerslayer/material-grid/README.md

 While we're talking about the Bootstrap grid:

+* Bootstrap grid is tested on many devices and browsers (I hope), this is definitely not!
+Use at own risk.
 * Bootstrap has `container` and `container-fluid`, this grid only `container-fluid`
 * Bootstrap has variable-width columns, this doesn't as you're not allowed to break the grid
 * Flexboy utility classes from BS like `align-self-start` should be usable here (not verified)